The best hotels in Oslo

 Free things worth your time: Vigeland Sculpture Park in Frogner (totally free, genuinely world-class), the Ekebergparken sculpture park with fjord views, and walking the Akerselva river trail from Grünerløkka up to Nydalen.
 Oslo doesn't have to be brutal on the wallet if you plan meals and transport right.

-Oslo's best neighborhoods
+Oslo's best hotel regions

 Prioritize Sentrum or Grünerløkka.
 You'll walk to almost everything, avoid tourist-trap pricing near the central station, and actually feel like you're in Oslo.